fivenp/identicon/README.md

 ### Even more advanced options

-You can overwrite some basic settings by passing an `options` array.
+You can also overwrite some more advanced settings
 ```php
 <?php